Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 Quick Reference Guide / POLAR starting point

-The Quick Reference Guide (shown below) is a general overview of POLAR and points out the important components of the interface.
+The Quick Reference Guide (updated version coming soon) is a general overview of POLAR and points out the important components of the interface.
 You can also download a copy of the Quick Reference Guide.

 Frequently Asked Questions